Bienvenidos a bordo

 Bienvenidos a bordo (English: Welcome Aboard) is an Argentine TV Show created by Endemol.
-It was hosted by Guido Kaczka from 2020 to January 2022, and from January 2020 Laurita Fernández is the current host.
+It was hosted by Guido Kaczka from 2020 to January 2022, and since January 2022, Laurita Fernández is the current host.
 The show is currently aired on eltrece.

 Currently Laurita Fernández is the host of the show in which participants of different ages show their qualities and participate for different prizes.
-The TV program is broadcast at a time suitable for all audiences.